• Skip to primary navigation

 *Provided nutritional facts is only an estimate.
 Accuracy for nutritional information on any recipes on this site is not guaranteed.

-• Cooking time varies depending on the weight of the chicken.
+• Cooking time varies depending on the weight of the chicken

 • Spatchcocking the chicken will help it cook more evenly, ensuring the breast and thigh meat reaches a safe minimum temperature at the same time.